 Let’s illustrate this approach with an example.
 You can do the analysis on paper or in any spreadsheet software.
 I’ll use BSC Designer to showcase some of the ideas.

-I prefer this approach because it will be easier to use the findings of VRIO analysis on the strategy map and keep the results of VRIO analysis in case we need to get back and look at the reasoning behind the new strategic goals.
+I prefer this approach because it will be easier to use the findings of VRIO analysis on the strategy map and keep the results of VRIO analysis in case we need to look at the reasoning behind the new strategic goals.

 Create VRIO template